JobQiu/LeetcodeInJava/README.md

 I think you can also use BFS, since we need to iterate all the situations.
 679. 24 Game, give u 4 numbers, for example, 4 1 8 7, if it's possible to get a 24 from them.
 The basic idea is also iterate all the possible situations to see if it's possible.
+*Use array instead of list will be faster. *

 ### 4. BFS